weechien/fruits-360/README.md

 ```
 <br />

-Let's also check the type of device we are running.
+Let's also check the type of device we are running.<br />
 Make sure to enable GPU on Kaggle.
 ```markdown
 device = get_default_device()